 Annual or monthly fees for some packaged accounts

-They could also cost you money if another account holder spends too much, which could:
+A joint account could cost you money if another account holder spends too much, which could:

 Use up some or all of the money in your account

-Leave you in your overdraft, which means you owe money to your bank
+Leave you overdrawn, which means you owe money to your bank

-Mean you have to pay interest on what you owe
+Mean you have to pay interest charges on what you owe

-Mean you have to pay fees if you exceed your overdraft limit
+Lead to fees if you exceed your overdraft limit

-If this happens, both you and your joint holders are responsible for paying it back and for any fees.
+If this happens, both you and your joint holders are responsible for paying back the money that’s overdrawn along with any interest or fees.

 If you hold a joint account with someone else, their financial history becomes linked to yours.